 DP-reading & visualization.
-If this item is selected then the subdirectories and the files with extension ".dpt" for program DISTR (or ".dp3" for program DISTR-3) from the current directory are screened in the special window.
-You may choose a file.
-If no file is selected the programs return to the main menu.
+If this item is selected then the subdirectories and the files with extension ".dpt" from the current directory are screened in the special window.
+You can choose a file.
+If no file is selected, the program returns to the main menu.
 If the selected file does not correspond to the current block structure then the error message is imaged.
-Otherwise the programs image on the screen the moments of earthquakes loaded from the selected file for catalog preparation.
+Otherwise the program images on the screen the moments of earthquakes loaded from the selected file for catalog preparation.